mikeyCos/inventory-application/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is a list of things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install them.

-- npm
+* npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation

-1. Create repository
+1. Clone repository
-    - Option 1:
-      1. Go to [module-react-starter repository](https://github.com/mikeyCos/module-react-starter) on GitHub and click 'Use this template' button or click [Create a new repository](https://github.com/new?template_name=module-react-starter&template_owner=mikeyCos).
-    - Option 2:
-      1. Clone [module-react-starter repository](https://github.com/mikeyCos/module-react-starter) using HTTPS/SSH/GitHub CLI; [more on cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+      1. Clone [inventory-application repository](https://github.com/mikeyCos/inventory-application) using HTTPS/SSH/GitHub CLI; [more on cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
       2. Navigate to cloned repository.
       3. Remove `.git` folder.
       4. Run `git init`.